The Council of Independent Colleges (CIC) Online Course Sharing Consortium

 Courses taken via the CIC Consortium are determined, by Hartwick faculty or staff, to be equivalent to Hartwick courses.
 When grades for courses taken through the CIC Consortium are transferred back to Hartwick College, they are recorded on the student’s transcript with the equivalent Hartwick College course code and name, and the grade is used to calculate the student’s GPA according to Hartwick College policy.

-Get help in accessing the CIC Consortium from the Office of Academic Affairs or the Office of the Registrar.
+Get help in accessing the CIC Consortium from the Office of the Registrar.